-G. Advisor to Special Entities (CFTC Rule 23.440 and SEC Rule 240.15Fh-2)
+4.7 Advisor to special entities (CFTC Rule 23.440 and SEC Rule 240.15Fh-2)

-Acts as an Advisor to a Special Entity.
+4.7.1 Acts as an advisor to a special entity.
 The SEC's definition of what it means to "act as an advisor" to a Special Entity is broader than the CFTC's definition.
 Under the CFTC rules, a swap dealer "acts as an advisor" to a Special Entity when it tailors its recommendation to the "particular needs or characteristics" of the Special Entity.
 The SEC declined to adopt the CFTC's more limited definition to "avoid unnecessarily narrowing the definition of recommendation."
-Thus, an SBSD acts as an advisor when it "recommends" an SBS or trading strategy.
-The SEC also declined to exclude from the definition of "recommendation" communications to groups of customers or investment managers with multiple clients.
+Thus, an SBSD acts as an advisor when it "recommendation" communications to groups of customers or investment managers with multiple clients.

-Safe Harbor.
+4.7.2 Safe harbor.
 Both the CFTC and SEC rules provide a safe harbor to SDs and SBSDs from being considered an advisor to an ERISA Special Entity.
 They also both provide a safe harbor with respect to all Special Entities.
-Though largely similar, to qualify for the safe harbor from acting as an advisor to any Special Entity, the SEC rules differ from the CFTC rules in four respects.
+Though largely similar, to qualify for the safe harbor from acting as an advisor to any Special Entity, the SEC rules differ from the CFTC rules in four respects:

-- 1. To qualify for the CFTC's safe harbor, an SD may not provide an opinion as to whether the Special Entity should enter into a recommended swap or trading strategy involving a swap.
+- To qualify for the CFTC's safe harbor, an SD may not provide an opinion as to whether the Special Entity should enter into a recommended swap or trading strategy involving a swap.
 By contrast, the SEC declined to adopt this standard, arguing that it would lead to confusion. - 2.
 Both sets of rules require the SD or SBSD to disclose to the Special Entity that the SD or SBSD is not undertaking to act in the Special Entity's best interests and also require the Special Entity to represent in writing that it will rely on advice from a qualified independent representative.
 The SEC rules also require the Special Entity to acknowledge in writing that the SBSD is not acting as an advisor, whereas the CFTC rules require the Special Entity to represent that the Special Entity will not rely on the SD's recommendations. - 3.
 The SEC rules apply to any recommendation the Special Entity receives from the SBSD "involving" a SBS transaction, while the CFTC rules apply to recommendations "materially affecting" a swap transaction. - 4.
 The SEC rules require an SBS transaction to be evaluated by a fiduciary before the transaction "is entered into," whereas the CFTC safe harbor requires a swap transaction to be evaluated by fiduciary before the transaction "occurs."
 With respect to this last point, the SEC noted that it expects the practical effect of these two terms to be the same.

-Due Diligence.
-When acting as an advisor to a Special Entity, the SEC and CFTC rules have substantially similar requirements with respect to the type of information that an SBS or SD must make reasonable efforts to obtain to enable it to make a reasonable assessment that an SBS or trading strategy is in the Special Entity's best interest.
-The one exception to this is that the SEC also requires SBS to obtain from the Special Entity "the authority of the Special Entity to enter into a security-based swap."
+4.7.3 Due diligence.
+When an SBS or SD is acting as an advisor to a Special Entity, the SEC and CFTC rules have substantially similar requirements with respect to the type of information that the SBS or SD must make reasonable efforts to obtain to enable it to make a reasonable assessment that an SBS or trading strategy is in the Special Entity's best interest.
+The one exception to this is that the SEC also requires an SBS to obtain from the Special Entity "the authority of the Special Entity to enter into a security-based swap."
 The CFTC rules do not include this requirement.

-H. Acting as Counterparties to Special Entities (CFTC Rule 23.450 and SEC Rule 240.15Fh-5)
+4.8 Acting as counterparties to special entities (CFTC Rule 23.450 and SEC Rule 240.15Fh-5)